 Institutional Grants for Freshman

-The above table is from the DIY College Search Spreadsheet which consists of IPEDS data from June 2018.
+The above table is from the DIY College Search Spreadsheet which consists of IPEDS data from October 2019.
 Institutional aid includes both need-based and merit-based money.
-The average institutional aid at private schools lowers the total cost from an average of over $43,000 to just over $28,000.
+The average institutional aid at private schools lowers the total cost from an average of over $48,000 to just under $32,000.
 This is why you should never assume that you can’t afford a private school.
 However, while public schools don’t award as much aid, they also don’t cost as much as private schools lessening the need for institutional aid.

 You also must remember that these numbers are averages, some students receive significantly more, some significantly less.
 This generally varies by family income and you can find the average price by income level at the College Navigator website.
 (And you know what this means, don’t you?
 Know your Expected Family Contribution!)

 What about outside scholarships?

 Unfortunately, many colleges will reduce the amount of need-based aid you receive from the institution by the value of any outside scholarships.
 In other words, the colleges apply the scholarships to reducing their burden first rather than the student’s EFC.

 Outside scholarships can make a significant difference in the cost of attending public schools where the scholarships can make a bigger dent in lowering tuition bills.
 They can also be useful to students at schools that can’t or won’t meet a student’s full demonstrated financial need.